ringcentral/integration-blog/_posts/2019-09-02-shorter-isn't-better.md

 ---
 layout: post
-title: "Shorter functions are't always better"
+title: "Shorter Functions Aren't Always Better"
 date: 2019-09-05 10:00:00 +0800
 categories: blog
 author: Lex Huang
 ---

-# Shorter functions aren't always better
+# Shorter Functions Aren't Always Better

-This is just a thought that came to me during day to day code reviews and I want to share the idea with you.
-My point is that for functions, readability, understandability and maintainability is much more important the length and the abstraction level.
+This is an idea that came to me during day to day code reviews that I want to share with you.
+A function's readability, understandability, and maintainability are more important than the length and abstraction level of the function.

 ## A Trivial Example

-Consider you want to implement a simple algorism that show the balance in foreign currency given a list of incomes and outcomes.
-I will do this in `Javascript`.
-For the sake of simplicity, I will **ignore** the `float point issue` of ECMAScript and `type/value validation` for the arguments.
+Consider that you want to implement a simple algorism that show the balance in foreign currency, given a list of incomes and expenditures.
+For the sake of simplicity, I will do this in `Javascript` and **ignore** the `float point issue` of ECMAScript and `type/value validation` for the arguments.

-So the algorism needs 3 arguments: a balance, list of numbers as income in positive number and outcome in negative number, and an exchange rate, consider both blance and the list are in the same currency.
-And the result is a number.
+The algorithm needs 3 arguments: the balance, the list of numbers containing incomes with positive values or expenditures with negative values, and the exchange rate, and return a number value.

 ### A Naive Solution